WHAT IS A MENTAL HEALTH NURSE?

-Once you have gained your BNurs (Hons) Mental Health Nursing then this will open up the prospect of many jobs in clinical practice, hospital or community settings, research, teaching or managerial roles.
+Successful completion of the BNurs (Hons) Mental Health Nursing will lead to registration with the Nursing and Midwifery Council (NMC) and will then open up the prospect of many jobs in clinical practice, hospital or community settings, research, teaching or managerial roles.

 Registered Nurses continue to study after they have qualified, often in a specialist area, as they develop their career path within the UK or working abroad.

-GCSEs at grade C or above in an English-based subject and Maths or equivalent qualifications (e.g. Key Skills Level 2/ Learn Direct Level 2/ Functional Skills Level 2).
+GCSEs at grade C+/ 4 in an English-based subject and Maths or equivalent qualifications (e.g. Key Skills Level 2/ Learn Direct Level 2/ Functional Skills Level 2).

 If you've got other qualifications or relevant experience, please contact The Gateway for further advice before applying.